Modeling and Passivity Properties of Multi-Producer District Heating Systems: Thermal Model

-Let us denote by $T_{\mathrm{E},i}$ the temperature of the stream of water through an arbitrary pipe $i\in \mathcal{E}$ in the DH system.
-For simplicity of exposition, we assume that the orientation of $i$ matches the direction of the stream through it, then, $q_{\mathrm{E},i}\geq 0$ for all time.
+\revtwo{Let Assumptions~\ref{assu:general_assumptions} and \ref{assu:thermal_model} hold and let $i\in \mathcal{E}$ be an arbitrary pipe of the DH system.} For simplicity of exposition, we assume that the orientation of $i$ matches the direction of the stream through it, then, $q_{\mathrm{E},i}\geq 0$ all the time.
+Then, the energy balance at $i$ can be written as follows:

-We recall that \eqref{eq:simplified_mass_bal_edges} is the the mass balance equation at $i$, which implies that $\rho V_{\mathrm{E},i}$ is constant for all time.
-Then, we proceed to directly write the energy balance equation for $i$ as follows: